nurbxfit/learn/Networking/BasicCisco.md

 - we also going to learn to set up password for our router to prevent unauthorized access.
 - we then will enable remote SSH login and changing Banner.
 - we then going to configure default routing protocol for our router.
-- we will not doing any configuration with the switch.
+- we will configure VLAN on the switch.
-- after finish configure our routers, we will try ping from PC1 to PC2.
+- after finish configure our routers and switches, we will try ping from PC1 to PC2.

 # Configure.
 - for most part when configuring our routers. the command and flow are identical and repeatable with slights changes on the `IP address`.